-Forward Collision Avoidance Assist (FCA) system disabled.
+Forward Collision-Avoidance Assist (FCA) system disabled.
 Radar blocked

-When the sensor cover is blocked with dirt, snow, or debris, the FCA system operation may stop temporarily.
+When the sensor cover is covered with dirt, snow, or debris, the FCA system operation may not be able to detect other vehicles.
 If this occurs, a warning message will appear on the LCD display.

-Remove any dirt, snow, or debris and clean the radar sensor cover before operating the FCA system.
+The system will operate normally when such dirt, snow or debris is removed.

-The FCA may not properly operate in an area (e.g. open terrain), where any substances are not detected after turning ON the engine.
+FCA may not properly operate in an area (e.g. open terrain) where any objects or vehicles are not detected after turning on the engine.